kdahlquist/DahlquistLab/data/Spring2017/GRNmap_input_workbooks_QUESTION/README.md

-It seems that these files might be the ones that we discarded in favor of the folder that has the boulardii2 output.
-Please confirm.
+These files are the ones that we discarded in favor of the folder that has the boulardii2 output.
+This folder will be deprecated by @kdahlquist.

-However, there are some Gephi output files here as well.
+The Gephi output files here is also deprecated.

-All Gephi files need to be moved to their respective folders.

-We need to confirm that the Gephi output is from the correct GRNmap model output.